stevenfranceschetti/stevenfranceschetti.github.io/README.md

 # stevenfranceschetti.github.io
 Steven Franceschetti

 I work in higher-ed IT.
 Bookstore aficionado.
 Pursuing an MLS as a potential retirement gig.
-Fedi verse and opensource apologist.
+Fediverse and opensource apologist.
 Diving into AI technologies.
 Petter of strange cats.

 Interests:
 - Generative AI in libraries and higher education